camio/superpromise/README.md

   - Markdown formatting for README's, etc.
 - Figure out if we need a "Package Synopsis" *and* a "Package Overview" when documenting package groups.
+- Make cmsfm_findasio more robust when it cannot find the 'asio' directory.